What is the unified field?

 Now the signal emerges from the high energy density region and into the normal energy density of space.
 The signal stretches out, except the frequency has not gone back up to exactly the same amount as when it emerged from the antenna.
 The signal has lost a little bit of energy as it passed through the high energy density region.
 Frequency is slightly lower (or wavelength is slightly longer).

 As for the time it takes to reach a destination in the moving object, this will be dramatically shortened.
 This is because an imbalance has taken place in the energy density of space-time as created by the moving object.
-Space-time has been compressed along the direction of moving creating a kind of stretched rubber band effect.
-The energy in space-time is displaced and brought closer to the spacecraft, leaving a much lower energy density further away.
+Space-time has been compressed along the direction of moving creating a kind of stretched rubber band effect (from a gravitational field perspective).
+The energy in space-time is displaced and brought closer to the spacecraft, leaving a much lower energy density further ahead.
 However, the rest of space-time does not like to be stretched and have a different density.
+The Universe will even it out very quickly.
 To compensate, the rest of space will have to pull in a gravitational sense (or push in the electromagnetic sense) the spacecraft more significantly forward at a speed that is faster than the observer perceives it to be.
 The moving observer cannot tell exactly how fast other than the gravitational lens effect in front of the spacecraft is creating the illusion of the destination object being much closer.
 A measurement of distance will be much less.
 Yet the object has not jolted from its position in the universe to be closer to the spacecraft (as confirmed by you on Earth looking at this destination object).
 It is the fact that the higher energy density is magnifying the light in front and making it seem much closer.
 And yet you will reach the destination faster than you expect.
 The only way it is possible to reach the destination so quickly is for the spacecraft to be travelling faster than the speed of light, but the observer can't tell if this is true.
 He may rely on a signal from Earth telling him how fast the spacecraft is, and this is very close to the speed of light.
 But from the moving spacecraft perspective, there is the illusion of shorter distances.
 So you assume length along the direction of motion has contracted.
 In reality, it is just the fact that space-time is pulling the spacecraft through space much faster.

 So whether you use time compression, or space compression, both should come to the same answer.